 Both parties agree to:

-- Maintain confidentiality of all proprietary and sensitive information disclosed during the engagement
+• Confidentiality is maintained for all proprietary and sensitive information disclosed during the engagement

 7.2 Exceptions to Confidentiality